Observations on the Steel Dynamics Inc. (NASDAQ:STLD) Growth Curve

 Sponsored

-Further, it is important to consider STLD stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.72.Likewise, its price to free cash flow for the last twelve months stands at 5.41.
-STLD’s price to book ratio for the most recent quarter was 2.18, resulting in an 8.21 price to cash per share for the period.
+Further, it is important to consider STLD stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.74.Likewise, its price to free cash flow for the last twelve months stands at 5.56.
+STLD’s price to book ratio for the most recent quarter was 2.19, resulting in an 8.44 price to cash per share for the period.

 How does Steel Dynamics Inc. (STLD) stock rate among analysts?
 Buy, sell, or hold?